oGGy990/certbot-dns-inwx/README.md

                         Path to INWX account credentials INI file (default:
                         /etc/letsencrypt/inwx.cfg)
  --dns-inwx-follow-cnames DNS_INWX_FOLLOW_CNAMES
-                        If 'true', the plugin will follow CNAME redirects on validation records (default: true)
+                        Shall the plugin follow CNAME redirects on validation records? (default: True)
-                        This command line option is only exposed, if dnspython is installed.
+                        This command line option is only exposed if dnspython is installed.

 ```